Clerk To Governors Training: Constitution

 Some academies have an LA trustee, particularly those using older articles of association, but many do not.
 The current DfE model articles do not include an LA trustee.

-I had a quick look at a variety of articles from different trusts that do include LA trustees.
+I looked at a variety of articles from different trusts that include LA trustees.
 In the articles I saw the LA trustee was appointed by the local authority alone, so the board of trustees had no say in the appointment.

 The articles I saw also contained the standard clause that any trustee (except a parent trustee) can be removed by the “person or persons who appointed him”, which would be the local authority in this case.